 #11 – West Virginia

 Summary of the state law: A person may not possess most dangerous non-native wild animals.
 Dangerous wild animals include gray wolves, big cats and hybrids, bears, elephants, rhinoceroses, many primates, and others.

 Exotic animals owned before June 1, 2015, can be kept, as long as the owner obtains a permit.
-Accredited exhibitors, nonprofits, animal control agencies, wildlife rehabilitators, veterinary clinics, sanctuaries, researchers, and educational institutions are exempt from these rules.
+Accredited exhibitors, nonprofit organizations, animal control authorities, wildlife rehabilitators, veterinary clinics, sanctuaries, researchers, and educational institutions are exempt from these rules.